Copley Sq., Boston, Massachusetts. County/parish: Suffolk.

 1 contributing building.Also known as:

-The Central Library (also the Copley Square Library) is the main branch of the Boston Public Library (BPL), occupying a full city block on Copley Square in the Back Bay neighborhood of Boston, Massachusetts, United States.
+The Central Library (also the Copley Square Library) is the main location of the Boston Public Library (BPL), occupying a full city block on Copley Square in the Back Bay neighborhood of Boston, Massachusetts, United States.
 It consists of the McKim Building, designed by Charles Follen McKim, and the Johnson Building, designed by Philip Johnson.
 The McKim Building, which includes the library's research collection, is designed in the Renaissance Revival and Beaux-Arts styles.
 The Johnson Building has the circulating and rare-books collections and is designed in the Brutalist style.
-Both sections of the Central Library are designated as Boston city landmarks, and the McKim Building is also a National Historic Landmark.
+The library has 4 million annual visitors as of 2024.

 (read more...)National Park Service documentation: https://catalog.archives.gov/id/63796738